 I will never forget the response I received back: “It’s ok.
 My audience is do-it-yourselfers.”

-I’m not sure producers of content should be given advice that those tasked with protecting consumers wouldn’t approve.
-There are exceptions to almost everything, but it’s hard to fit all off those nuances into a short paper article.
+I’m not sure producers of content should be advised that those tasked with protecting consumers wouldn’t approve.
+There are exceptions to almost everything, but it’s hard to fit all of those nuances into a short paper article.